antimof/UxPlay/README.txt

 **OpenSUSE:** (sudo zypper install) libopenssl-devel libplist-devel avahi-compat-mDNSResponder-devel (+ libX11-devel for ZOOMFIX).
-The required GStreamer packages (may need some versions from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/)) are: gstreamer-devel gstreamer-plugins-base-devel gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel graphics).
+The required GStreamer packages (you may need to use versions from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/)) are: gstreamer-devel gstreamer-plugins-base-devel gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel graphics).